ENSF409Winter2021RockStars/hackathon/README.md

 #Hackathon
 Project files for working on the hackathon

-This will git repo will contain our preliminary UML and some preliminary classes
+This git repo will contain our preliminary UML and some preliminary classes to solve the INVENTORY Furniture combination of minimum cost problem.

 ##BUILD INSTRUCTIONS

 ###Linux or MacOS
-`$./build.sh `
+`$./build.sh`

 ### Windows NT
 > build